 Abstract: This study adds new methods of nonviolent action to the list of 198 methods categorized by Gene Sharp in 1973 in his book, the Methods of Nonviolent Action.
 This monograph inspires readers that nonviolent action encompasses a big category of human activity and that new and old tactics are employed daily.
 It also analyzes strengths and weaknesses of Dr. Sharp’s typologies and updates his work by documenting additional methods of nonviolent action and new scholarship from the fields of civil resistance, human rights defense, and social change.
-Abstract: The monograph surveys the work of scholars and activists who have contributed alternative nonviolent typologies.
-Methods documented by other scholars are gathered, organized and added to Dr. Sharp’s list of methods.
-The monograph also documents undiscovered methods and proposes helpful new categories of nonviolent action.
+The monograph documents undiscovered methods and proposes helpful new categories of nonviolent action.

-The monograph concludes with a summary of lessons learned and how they are relevant for practitioners, educators, and scholars of civil resistance.
+The study concludes with a summary of lessons learned and how they are relevant for practitioners, educators, and scholars of civil resistance.
 Recommendations are made for further application and research.

 Completed research 2015-2018